Tuned Reverse Distillation: Enhancing Multimodal Industrial Anomaly Detection with Crossmodal Tuners: Introduction

-Knowledge distillation-based methods~\cite{rudolph2023asymmetric, gu2024rethinking} represent another widely accepted category of feature learning-based methods, which extend the typical KD paradigm, originally used in image anomaly detection, to multimodal settings.
+Knowledge Distillation (KD)-based methods~\cite{rudolph2023asymmetric, gu2024rethinking} represent another widely accepted category of FL-based methods, where the learnable feature and the target feature come from the same modalities.
+These methods extend the typical KD paradigm, originally used in image anomaly detection, to multimodal settings.
 In such methods, student networks are trained on normal samples to learn multimodal feature representations from teacher networks.
 Anomalies are then identified by measuring the feature discrepancies between the student and the teacher.
 To obtain multimodal teacher features as distillation targets, KD-based multimodal AD methods typically adopt one of two fusion strategies.
 Some fuse 2D and 3D data at the input level before passing it through a pre-trained encoder.
 Others extract features from separately frozen 2D and 3D encoders and then merge them.
 However, both fusion strategies \textit{smooth out abnormal features during fusion, reducing the teacher's sensitivity to anomalies}, particularly when one modality is normal and the other is anomalous.
 In such cases, the fused teacher features tend to be dominated by the normal modality, reducing their sensitivity to subtle anomalies and increasing the risk of false negatives, as illustrated in Fig.~\ref{fig:methods} (a).

 To address the anomaly smoothing issue in previous KD-based methods, our intuition is to expand the single-branch distillation into a multi-branch one.
 Each modality is assigned an independent distillation objective, allowing the student network to learn from the corresponding teacher features.
 This multi-branch design preserves the anomaly sensitivity of each modality and avoids the anomaly smoothing problem caused by early feature fusion.
 With this setup, each branch is able to accurately detect anomalies specific to its modality.
 However, simply performing late fusion by combining anomaly maps from each branch may still weaken anomaly signals, particularly when anomalies only in one modality are subtle.
 To further mitigate this issue, we integrate the idea of crossmodal mapping into the multi-branch distillation, where features from another modality's teacher network, along with the inter-modal relationship, help generate features for the student network of a given modality.
 This enables each branch not only to retain its own anomaly information but also to capture crossmodal cues, ensuring that anomalies present in any modality are effectively reflected in the final output.